 Foundations for planning and implementing a positive classroom environment that is safe, healthy, motivating and engaging for every student.
 Professionalism, leadership and advocacy.
 This course is to be taken concurrently with Elementary/Middle Methods Block 1 (Content and Methods for Art, Music, and Social Sciences).
-Acceptance to Teacher Candidacy required.
+Co-requisites: EDEL-3500, EDEL-4901, EDEL-4902 and EDEL-4903.
+Prerequisite: Acceptance to the College of Education.
 Offered: Fall and Spring.